swharden/code-notes/vscode/http.md

 # HTTP Files in VS Code

-Requries a `HTTP Client` plugin for VS Code
+Requries a plugin like https://www.thunderclient.com

 ```
 ### Simple Request